Simple ways to save water in your home

-- Put a covering layer around trees and plants.
+- Put a covering layer (mulch) around trees and plants.
 Covering will slow evaporation and will also discourage weeds from growing.

-- Water your lawn long enough for the moisture to soak down to the roots.
+- Water your garden at sunrise and sunset.
+Water your lawn long enough for the moisture to soak down to the roots.
 A light sprinkling can evaporate quickly.

 - Plant in the right season.
 For winter rainfall areas, you'll need to plant in autumn and early winter so the plants have a chance to develop their root systems before the dry season.
 In summer rainfall areas, you can plant in spring and early summer.

-In the industrial and commercial sector:
+In industrial and commercial sectors

-These simple changes can help you save up to 10% on your annual water bill, without drastically changing your lifestyle.
+Simple changes can help you save up to 10% on your annual water bill, without drastically changing your lifestyle.